lonewanderer27/Camp-Buddy-Character-Lines-Extractor/README.md

 It can also be embedded inside another program sa library.

 # Character Aliases
-Use these in chosen_chars argument.
+Use these in chosen_chars parameter.
 You may pick as many as you want as illustrated in the examples after this section.

 I only included the characters that would make sense for someone to get the dialogs of.
 Character aliases such as 'all' and 'Aiden & Goro' are not included here.